Book Chatter

 Disclosure: This post contains Indiebound affiliate links.

-28 thoughts on “Review: Bellman & Black”
+28 Responses to “Review: Bellman & Black”

 1. I didn’t like The Thirteenth Tale as much as I had expected to at the time, so I was probably going to pass on reading Bellman & Black, anyway, but sorry that it was disappointing!
 So often publishers’ blurbs are very misleading, maybe unintentionally, and authors must worry that readers will go into the book expecting something completely different, as you did!